tgore-nd/LeastSquaresMonteCarlo/README.md

 Again, it should be noted that solving systems using a finite difference method becomes computationally infeasible as the dimensions of the problem increase.
 While the dimensions of the Heston or Heston-Hull-White models are (relatively) small, LSM would be the more computationally feasible way to conduct an option valuation scheme when the dimensions of the problem are large, such as those with many stochastic interest rates.
 In this project, the finite difference methods are used more as a baseline with which to compare the LSM estimations, so I will not devote further time to them.

 ### Regression Types
 Various types of regression can be used at each time step to estimate the continuation value.
-The simplest method is to perform a simple linear regression, predicting the next exercise value using the current stock price.
-We can also use multiple linear regression, applying some basis expansion of the stock price as the features to predict the next exercise value.
+The simplest method is to perform a simple linear regression, predicting the next continuation value using the current stock price.
+We can also use multiple linear regression, applying some basis expansion of the stock price as the features to predict the next continuation value.
 This is a fast and effective method, and the parameter selection methods discussed earlier can allow for this method to be tuned more effectively.
 I implemented linear regression, alongside an optimal ridge penalty, completely manually in NumPy.

 There are other regression methods that have promising results when used in LSM.
 One of these is decision tree regression, which I implemented manually in NumPy using the CART algorithm.
 This is essentially a recursive algorithm that builds each node of the tree by greedily selecting the split in each feature at each node by minimizing the variance resulting from that split.
 The recursion stops when some maximum depth is reached.
 I also manually implemented a random forest regressor that uses multiprocessing to build several decision trees in parallel and average their predictions.
 Both of these methods have promising results.
 Generally, random forests are good for reducing variance at the cost of some bias when variance is a problem in the LSM estimate.